ChaseDDevelopment/ChaseDDevelopment.github.io/_posts/2021-05-03-kubernetes.md

     --discovery-token-ca-cert-hash <discovery-token>
 ```

-  > This is the output fromt he Kubeadm init command.
+  > This is the output from the Kubeadm init command.
 Copy this to a text file for later use.

 > Do not Install your CNI to the cluster yet.
 I've tried this multiple times and it seems to not let the other nodes join the cluster.
 If it works for you, great.
-For me, I had to wait until the whole cluster is bootstrapped before applying the CNI.
+For me, I had to wait until the whole cluster was bootstrapped before applying the CNI.
 (Shown in a later step)
 {: .prompt-danger}

 ## 9. Using the first three lines copy the clusters new `~/.kube/config` to the first control plane's home directory for access